mcncm/hafnia/README.md

 taken to and shamelessly copied.
 There are a few novel features, though.

 The first is the `?` annotation, which denotes the following type as _linear_.
-Linear types exist in a few other mainstream languages, including Rust, Haskell, and Idris 2.
+Linear types (or their weaker _affine_ cousins) exist in a few other languages, including Rust, Haskell, and the perhaps-less-mainstream Idris 2.
 They represent values that cannot be _cloned_ or _deleted_.
 In other words, they must be consumed in exactly one place.
-It turns out that, in a remarkable terminological coincidence (or perhaps not!), this is exactly the [constraint](https://en.wikipedia.org/wiki/No-cloning_theorem) imposed on quantum states by the [linearity](https://en.wikipedia.org/wiki/Quantum_superposition) of quantum
+It turns out that, in a remarkable terminological coincidence (or is it?), this is exactly the [constraint](https://en.wikipedia.org/wiki/No-cloning_theorem) imposed on quantum states by the [linearity](https://en.wikipedia.org/wiki/Quantum_superposition) of quantum